285 Industrial Circle – Mifflintown, PA 17059

 If you’re interested in hiring an expert team to perform RV winterization for you, look no further than Juniata Valley RV!
 Our service team has winterized hundreds of RVs, and we’re happy to add yours to the list.
 You can also shop new and used RVs for sale, and start spring camping with a brand new rig.

-Need RV winterization service?
+Need RV Winterization Service?

 Let our RV service technicians handle the heavy lifting when it comes time to winterize your RV!
 Contact our service department to schedule your RV winterization today.